ferixthecat/freebies/README.md

-# Freebies
+# Freebies - Birthday Rewards Tracker

-A mobile application for discovering and saving free items and discounts in your local community for birthdays.
+Never miss out on your birthday freebies again!
+A mobile application that aggregates birthday rewards and promotions from restaurants and retailers, helping you track and claim all your special day perks.
 Built with React Native and Expo for cross-platform compatibility.

 ## 🚀 Project Status